zebbra/neops-docs/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/zebbra/neops-core/tags).

+**Note: Upgrading Neops requires you to sequentially install all minor releases**

+Examples:

+- Upgrade from v1.0 to v1.1: Install directly
+- Upgrade from v1.0 to v1.2: Install v1.1 first
+- Upgrade from v1.0 to v1.x: Install v1.1, ..., v1.(x-1) first

 ## Authors

 - **[zebbra AG](https://zebbra.ch), Bern, Switzerland**